sai2565/ABCIgnite/README.md

   - `participationDate`:
     - Must be in valid Date format.
     - Must be within the date range of the class.
-    - Cannot be in the past.
+    - Must be in the future.
-  - Bookings cannot exceed the class capacity.
+  - Bookings for a date cannot exceed the class capacity.
   - Duplicate bookings for the same member on the same date are not allowed.
 - **Sample Request Body:**
   ```json